-Harrietsham Church of England Primary School is a voluntary controlled school with a current published admission number (PAN) of 60 children (as from September 2018) The PAN for Years 5 and 6 currently remains at 30.
+Harrietsham Church of England Primary School is a voluntary controlled school with a current published admission number (PAN) of 60 children (as from September 2018) The PAN for Year 6 currently remains at 30.

 Harrietsham Church of England Primary School follows the admissions procedure of Kent County Council.
 Where the number of applications exceeds the number of places available, the following Oversubscription Criteria will be applied in the order set out here to decide which children should be admitted:

 * Children in or previously in local authority care